Savings rates are steadily improving, but you'll still need to be savvy if you want to make sure your cash earns a decent rate.

 Now let's look at how traditional savings accounts fare.
-As we noted at the top, none of these can currently beat inflation, but they do alow you to deposit far larger sums than current accounts.
+As we noted at the top, none of these can currently beat inflation, but they do allow you to deposit far larger sums than current accounts.

 Instant access savings accounts

-The top rate of interest on an easy access account is currently 1.15% which you can get from Kent Reliance.
-You’ll need £1,000 to open an account.
+The top rate of interest on an easy access account is currently 1.3% which you can get from RCI Bank.
+You only need £100 to open an account.

-If you give up access to your cash for 120 days you can get a rate of 1.52% from Milestone Savings, but you’ll need a sizeable £1,000 to open it.
+If you give up access to your cash for 95 days you can get a rate of 1.52% from Milestone Savings, but you’ll need a sizeable £1,000 to open it.

-While the PSA has effectively made all savings accounts tax-free you should still consider using your tax-free ISA allowance (currently £20,000 for 2017/18) to save.
+While the PSA has effectively made all savings accounts tax-free, you should still consider using your tax-free ISA allowance (currently £20,000 for 2017/18).

-The Bank of London and the Middle East (BLME) is the best option for savers looking to lock their money away for one year, paying 1.91% with a minimum deposit of £1,000.
+The Bank of London and the Middle East (BLME) is the best option for savers looking to lock their money away for one year, paying 2.00%, but it has a high minimum deposit of £25,000.